LucyMcGowan/writing-positivity-continous-ps/README.md

 Violations (or near violations) of the probabilistic assumption can increase both the bias and variance of causal effect estimates.
-\[@petersen2012diagnosing\].
-There are two ways this violation can
-arise: structural non-positivity and random non-positivity.
+(Petersen et al. 2012).
+There are two ways this violation can arise: structural non-positivity and random non-positivity.
 The former suggests that there is a structural mechanism that makes certain levels of the exposure impossible for a subset of individuals.
 The latter are random violations that can occur in finite samples due to chance.
 This paper will focus on random violations of positivity, demonstrating that “finite” does not mean small, but rather in the case of continuous exposures can be any sample size that is not infinite.